Formosos/xen-wallet/README.md

 ## Minting

 When user batch claims (function `batchClaimAndTransferMintReward`) rewards he may be minted also YEN tokens.
-YEN tokens are minted if the wallet's *term* has been more than 50 days.
+YEN tokens are minted if the wallet's _term_ has been more than 50 days.

 YEN token minting has also a reward multiplier.

-TODO: is this needed?
-If yes, please write unit tests for it Philipp.
+#### `getCumulativeWeeklyRewardMultiplier`

+YEN is minted based on the amount of XEN claimed times a reward multiplier that is derived from our reward curve.

+The reward curve is defined by `0.102586724 * 0.95^x` with `x` being the number of weeks that have passed.
+To derive the reward multiplier from this curve we need to sum up the multiplier from the curve for each week in which the user has claimed.

+This calculation is simplified by providing directly all the summed multiplier combinations.
+So instead of providing the weekly reward for week 1 `0.102586724 * 0.95^1` and for week 2 `0.102586724 * 0.95^2`; we provide the sum for week 1 `0.102586724 * 0.95^1` week 2 `0.102586724 * 0.95^1 + 0.102586724 * 0.95^2`.
+If we want to calculate the weekly reward we then simply need to subtract the summed / cumulative reward from week 2 and week 1.

+All of the cumulative rewards are stored in the `cumulativeWeeklyRewardMultiplier` lookup table.

+#### `getRewardMultiplier`

+Used to estimate and derive the mint reward multiplier for YEN.

+Inputs:

+1. `finalWeek`: The the number of weeks that has elapsed or will elapse until maturity
+1. `termWeeks`: The term limit in weeks

+To estimate or calculate the mint reward we need to do a backwards calculation.
+When will the claim end and be minted is defined by `finalWeek`.
+The number of `termWeeks` is then subtracted accordingly to derive the reward multiplier as described in `getCumulativeRewardMultiplier`.

 ## Deployment & Tests